gopalkrishna2004/Big-Data-Analysis-PlayStore/README.md

 - Time-series trends of review sentiment.
 - Bar charts comparing the average `thumbsUpCount` for different sentiments.

-## Key Insights

-- Instagram had the highest percentage of positive reviews but also a notable number of negative comments about ads.
-- Reddit reviews frequently mentioned issues related to UI and performance.
-- X showed polarized opinions, with many praising its utility but criticizing recent changes.
-- Snapchat reviews highlighted features like filters and performance concerns.

 ## Project Workflow

 1. Data scraping using `google-play-scraper`.